ragibson/ModularityPruning/README.md

 - [X] Functionality checking of figure generation scripts
 - [X] Cleanup pass of implementation
 - [X] Cleanup pass of figure generation scripts
-- [ ] Performance pass of implementation
+- [X] Initial performance pass of implementation

-## Performance pass of implementation
+## Initial performance pass of implementation

 On a machine with